emaslvcc/JavaCraft/um-submission/final-report.md

 ### Blocktypes

-The  blocktypes we added are coal and emerald, we added them to the game by assigning them an integer value and an ANSI color.
+The blocktypes we added are coal and emerald, we added them to the Game by assigning them an integer value and an ANSI color.
 We had to change a few functions to be able to fully integrate them into the game.

-The first being generateWorld() in wich we changed spawn values of each block to fit with the new additions wich gives them a kind of rarity as emerald and coal are generated less often as wood and leaves for Example. [insert screenshot of Code]
+The first being [`generateWorld()`](#void-generateworld) in which we tweaked the rate at which the blocks spawn in the world.
+We made sure to match their rarity.

-We had to make some minor changes aswell, for instance assigning the color to the integer value in getBlockSymbol(), and assigning them ASCII characters in getBlockChar(). [add screenshot of ASCII Character] We also had to change an integer value in fillInventory(), placeBlock() and displayInventory(), to fit with the new amount of blocktypes.
-This was necesarry so they would get considered while using these methods otherwise the game would've only used the old blocktypes. [insert screenshots]
+We also had to make some minor changes, for instance assigning the color to the integer value in [`getBlockSymbol()`](#string-getblocksymbolint-blocktype), and assigning them ASCII characters in [`getBlockChar()`](#char-getblockcharint-blocktype).
+Afterwards we changed integer values in [`fillInventory()`](#void-fillinventory), [`placeBlock()`](#void-placeblockint-blocktype) and [`displayInventory()`](#void-displayinventory).
+This had to be done to match the new amount of blocktypes.
+Otherwise the Game would've only used the old Blocktypes.

-Additionally we assigned them string values in getBlockName(), assigned each block to its colour in getBlock Color() and added them to the legend in displayLegend().
-Also we added a message whenever they get mined in interactWithWorld().
+Additionally we assigned String values to the new blocktypes in [`getBlockName()`](#string-getblocknameint-blocktype), assigned each block to its color in [`getBlockSymbol()`](#string-getblocksymbol) and added them to the legend in [`displayLegend()`](#void-displaylegend).
+Whenever one of our blocks is mined, a message will also be printed `interactWithWorld()`[void displayLegend()](#void-interactwithworld).

 ### Crafted Items

-Our crafted items we added to the game are iron and stone pickaxe, crafting the stone pickaxe requires three stone and one stick, crafting the iron pickaxe requires three iron ingot and one stick.

-We choose these two items because we wanted to implement a mechanic to the gameplay, that only lets a player mine a block when he fits the requirements to do so.

-In this case for the player to be able to mine coal and iron blocks, he needs to have a stone pickaxe in his inventory.
-To be able to mine emerald blocks he needs an iron pickaxe.

-To accomplish this we had to first implement the crafted items, we did this in similar fashion as the blocktypes by assigning them integer values.
-And adding their values to the preexisting crafted items methods.

-Afterwards we implemented the methods craftStonePickaxe() and craftIronPickaxe() in wich we specified the crafting requirements for each item. for this to work we had to add a new method removeItemFromCraftedItem(), that removes items from the crafted items inventory. [screenshot of removeItemFromCraftedItem] And craftedItemsContains() that checks if the player has the amount of crafted items in his Inventory().
-[SCREENSHOT function]

-The biggest change was the implementation of the mine requirements in mineBlock(), we did this by checking for the blocktype that is going to be mined first and then checking if the player fits the requirements. [screenshot of mineblock changes]

-To do this we implemented a new method getMineRequFromBlockType() wich gets the blocktype as parameter and gives back the needed crafted item to be able to mine it. [screenshot of function]

-### Crafted Items

 Our crafted Items we added to the game are iron and stone pickaxe, crafting the stone pickaxe requires three stone and one stick, crafting the iron pickaxe requires three iron ingot and one stick.

-We choose these two items because we wanted to implement a mechanic to the gameplay, that only lets a player mine a block when he fits the requirements to do so.
+We chose these items because we wanted to implement a mechanic, that only lets a player mine a block if he fulfills certain requirements.

 In this case for the player to be able to mine coal and iron blocks, he needs to have a stone pickaxe in his inventory.
 To be able to mine emerald blocks he needs an iron pickaxe.

-To accomplish this we had to first implement the crafted items, we did this in similar fashion as the blocktypes by assigning them integer values.
+To accomplish this, we had to first implement the crafted items.
+We did this in similar fashion as the blocktypes by assigning them integer values.
 And adding their values to the preexisting crafted items methods.

-Afterwards we implemented the methods craftStonePickaxe() and craftIronPickaxe() in which we specified the crafting requirements for each item.
-For this to work we had to add a new method removeItemFromCraftedItem(), that removes items from the crafted items inventory. [screenshot of removeItemFromCraftedItem] And craftedItemsContains() that checks if the player has the amount of crafted items in his Inventory().
-[SCREENSHOT function]
+Afterwards we implemented the methods [`craftStonePickaxe()`](#void-craftstonepickaxe) and [`craftIronPickaxe()`](#void-craftironpickaxe) in which we specified the crafting requirements for each Item. for this to work we had to add a new method [`removeItemFromCraftedItem()`](#void-removeitemfromcrafteditem), that removes items from the crafted items inventory.
+And [`craftedItemsContains()`](#boolean-crafteditemcontains) that checks if the player has the amount of crafted items in his Inventory.

-The biggest change was the implementation of the mine requirements in mineBlock(), we did this by checking for the blocktype that is going to be mined first and then checking if the player fits the requirements. [screenshot of mineblock changes]
+The biggest change was the implementation of the mine requirements in [`mineBlock()`](#mineblock), we did this by checking for the blocktype that is going to be mined first and then checking if the player fits the requirements.

-To do this we implemented a new method getMineRequFromBlockType() which gets the blocktype as parameter and gives back the needed crafted item to be able to mine it. [screenshot of function]

-$$first version$$
-We added two new Blocktypes and two new Crafting Items to the Game.
-Additionally we added a new Game mechanic and fixed a few bugs in the existing code.

-### Blocktypes

-The Blocktypes we added are Coal and Emerald, we added them to the Game by assigning them an integer value and an ANSI color.
-We had to change a few functions to be able to fully integrate them into the Game.
-The first being generateWorld() [void generateWorld()](#void-generateworld) in wich we changed spawn values of each block to fit with the new additions wich gives them a kind of rarity as Emerald and Coal are generated less often as Wood and Leaves for Example.

-We had to make some minor changes aswell, for instance assigning the color to the integer value in getBlockSymbol() [String getBlockSymbol(int blockType)](#string-getblocksymbolint-blocktype), and assigning them ASCII characters in getBlockChar() [char getBlockChar(int blockType)](#char-getblockcharint-blocktype).
-We also had to change an integer value in fillInventory() [void fillInventory()](#void-fillinventory), placeBlock() [void placeBlock(int blockType)](#void-placeblockint-blocktype) and displayInventory() [void displayInventory()](#void-displayinventory), to fit with the new amount of Blocktypes.
-This was necesarry so they would get considered while using these methods otherwise the Game would've only used the Old Blocktypes.

-Additionally we assigned String values to the new blocktypes in getBlockName() [String getBlockName(int blockType)](#string-getblocknameint-blocktype), assigned each block to its colour in getBlockSymbol() [String getBlockSymbol](#string-getblocksymbol) and added them to the Legend in displayLegend().
-Also we added a message whenever they get mined in interactWithWorld() [void displayLegend()](#void-displaylegend).

-### Crafted Items

-The Crafted Items we added to the Game are Iron and Stone Pickaxe, crafting the Stone Pickaxe requires three Stone and one stick, crafting the Iron Pickaxe requires three Iron ingot and one stick.

-Afterwards we implemented the Methods craftStonePickaxe() [void craftStonePickaxe()](#void-craftstonepickaxe) and craftIronPickaxe() [void craftIronPickaxe()](#void-craftironpickaxe) in wich we specified the Crafting requirements for each Item. for this to work we had to add a new method removeItemFromCraftedItem() [removeItemFromCraftedItem()](#void-removeitemfromcrafteditem), that removes items from the crafted items inventory.
-And craftedItemsContains() [boolean craftedItemContains()](#boolean-crafteditemcontains) that checks if the player has the amount of crafted items in his Inventory.
-The biggest change was the implementation of the mine requirements in mineBlock() [mineBlock()](#mineblock), we did this by checking for the blocktype that is going to be mined first and then checking if the Player fits the requirements.

-To do this we implemented a new method getRequiredItemForMining() [int getRequiredItemForMining()](#int-getrequireditemformining) wich gets the Blocktype as parameter and gives back the needed Crafted Item to be able to mine it.
+To do this we implemented a new method [`getRequiredItemForMining()`](#int-getrequireditemformining) which gets the Blocktype as parameter and gives back the needed Crafted Item to be able to mine it.

 ### Interacting with Flags API